 Circle or square?
 There couldn't be a more obvious distinction between geometric shapes, but that hasn't prevented an endless debate over what to call the historic landscaped park at the center of the City of Orange.
-Casual acquaintances know it as the Orange Circle -- a reference to the park's circular shape and to the roundabout that surrounds it.
+Casual acquaintances know it as the Orange Circle -- a reference to the park's circular shape (it's technically an ellipse) and to the roundabout that surrounds it.
 Good friends of the park, however, call it Orange Plaza Square -- a reference to the rectangular space enclosure created by the surrounding buildings.
 That's also the name found in official documents, and a usage that's become the marker of a true local.

 Whatever its name, the park has been the physical heart of the city since 1871, when William T. Glassell platted the town of Richland (renamed Orange two years later) around a rectangular plot of public land.
 In its early years, the plaza was little more than an undistinguished open square, 292 feet wide by 330 feet long.
 The town's two main streets intersected in the dusty void, and at the center water piped in from a local well leaked from a trough.
 Weeds grew everywhere.
 A local merchant improved the situation by planting a few dozen pepper trees in the early 1880s, but it wasn't until 1886 that Orange set about beautifying its central plaza.